ParkWork5/IDAPythonScripts/README.md

 # IDAPythonScripts

-IDAPython scripts I write when reversing
+This is where i store my IDAPython scripts for others to use if they come across them.